-The City of Lee's Summit Development Services department coordinates the consultation process for the Community Development Block Grant Program 2020-24 Con Plan and the subsequent Annual Action Plans.
-The consultation process for the Annual Action Plan includes a community awareness campaign through the City's press release, newspaper advertising and a public hearing, which is followed by a public review and comment period.
+The City of Lee's Summit Development Services Department coordinates the consultation process for the Community Development Block Grant Program 2020-24 Con Plan and the subsequent Annual Action Plans.
+The consultation process for this Annual Action Plan includes a community awareness campaign through the City's press release, an open request for proposals, an informational pre-application meeting, a public hearing that is attended by community stakeholders along with oversight by the Community Economic Development Committee and concludes with a public review and comment period.